 Fall festivals around Lake Tahoe focus on food and wine, and some gorgeous, red-colored fish.

 - Lake Tahoe Autumn Food and Wine Festival: You can kick fall off in early September at Northstar California Resort's food and wine event.
-You'll find the expected food and drink offerings, but you can also take cooking classes, shop for food items to take home with you, and enjoy multi-course dinners at the resort's restaurants.
+You'll find the expected food and drink offerings, but you can also take cooking classes, buy food items to take home, and enjoy multi-course dinners at the resort's restaurants.

 - Sample the Sierra: Held in mid-September, this food fest features ingredients from local farmers and producers, crafted into tasty bites and sips by local chefs and winemakers.